buttermilk go bad

 What Is The Best Way To Store Buttermilk?

 The method of storing buttermilk is of great importance in preserving its quality and thus its durability.
 It can sometimes happen that the conditions are violated during transport, and the buttermilk is spoiled even before the expiration date.
+So, if you don’t store buttermilk properly, it may go bad much sooner than expected.
 Here are some basic tips.

 Tip 1: Keep in the fridge always